TWUOnline/FAR-Centres/Courses/LDRS627.md

 ## REQUIRED TEXT\(S\)

 * Brookfield, Stephen and Preskill, S. \(2016\).
 The Discussion Book: 50 Great Ways to Get People Talking.
 San Francisco: Jossey Bass.    \*This is an excellent resource book.
-There is no assigned reading.
+There is no assigned reading. \(This text will also be used in LDRS 664\)
 * Brookfield, S. \(2013\).
 Powerful techniques for teaching adults.
 San Francisco, CA: Jossey-Bass.
 * Merriam, S. & Bierema, L. \(2013\).
 Adult Learning: Linking Theory and Practice.
 Indianapolis: Wiley.
 * Silberman, M. L., & Biech, E. \(2015\).
 Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Wiley.
+Wiley. \(This text will also be used in LDRS 664\)

 * Various articles will be posted on the course hub.